ArendPeter/GameMakerGuide/docs/paywall.md

  * **All course videos on Udemy!**
  * **Downloadable Game Maker projects for the the main projects and the side projects!**

-[Click here](https://www.udemy.com/course/draft/4219462/?instructorPreviewMode=guest) to open Udemy and purchase the course!
+[Click here](https://www.udemy.com/course/draft/4219462/?instructorPreviewMode=guest) to open Udemy and Entroll!

 ## Unlocking the full "Guide To Game Maker"